 Fragrant Blueberry Jam Recipe

-Not too sweet with bursts of berry flavor, this jam is a must-have for a respectable start to the morning.
+Packed with berry flavor, this jam is tasty enough to eat off the spoon.
 Pectin is necessary to make a properly thickened jam, but rather than go for the store-bought kind we used apple peel for an all-natural spread.

 • Boiling water canner or 15- to 20-quart pot with a tightfitting lid